Opening Night Ceremony

 All after-film discussions will be recorded and uploaded to our YouTube channel for later viewing if you miss one.

-Our in-person market place has returned!
-Support our local vendors during the in-person screening at PCC Moriarty Auditorium or by visiting and shopping at our virtual marketplace and restaurant guide! throughout the festival.
+Come out and experience our marketplace of African and Black-owned vendors!
+You can support our local vendors during in-person screenings at PCC Moriarty Auditorium or by visiting and shopping at our virtual marketplace and restaurant guide!